aaronrcooper/dotnetCoreApi/README.md

 ## Database Schema can be updated using the following commands:
 Add-Migration
-  - This will prompt for a name for the update that will be added to the \_EFMigrationHstory table in the created database.
+  - This will prompt for a name for the update that will be added to the \_EFMigrationHistory table in the created database.
 Update-Database
   - This command will update the schema of the database.
   - Passing the `-Migration` argument along with a migration name will allow you to revert back to that migration. ex. `Update-Database -Migration:"InitialMigration"`

+## Desired features from this test API
+- Ability to add user entities
+- Ability for a user to login
+- CRUD operations for entities
+- Persistent migrations for database